-Perkins V supports CTE that prepares students for postsecondary education resulting in an industry certification, an associate or baccalaureate degree, and leads to employment in high-skill, high-wage, and/or in-demand careers.
-To be eligible for funding of their CTE programs, postsecondary institutions must meet both federal and state requirements under the law.
-Perkins V funds are awarded to postsecondary through formula funds.
-The CSDE remains committed to ensuring each student is provided opportunities to earn college credit while in high school.
-The mission of the CCP program in Connecticut will continue to be to provide high school students the opportunity to earn college credit by means of a high-quality experience in the high school equal to that of the college classroom.
-In the Perkins applications, all eligible postsecondary recipients shall provide assurances that all CTE programs provide equal access and are sufficient in size, scope, and quality to meet the needs of all students.
+Perkins V supports career and technical education (CTE) that prepares students for postsecondary education resulting in an industry certification, an associate or baccalaureate degree, and leads to employment in high-skill, high-wage, and/or in-demand careers.
+To be eligible for funding of their CTE programs, Connecticut community colleges must meet both federal and state requirements under the law.

+Perkins V funds are awarded to Connecticut community colleges through formula funds.
+The CSDE and community colleges remain committed to their efforts to ensure that each student is provided opportunities to earn college credit while in high school.
+The mission of the College Career Pathways (CCP) program in Connecticut will continue to be to provide high school students the opportunity to earn college credit by means of a high-quality experience in the high school equal to that of the college classroom.

+In the Perkins applications, all eligible postsecondary recipients shall provide assurances that all CTE programs are sufficient in size, scope, and quality to meet the needs of all students.